vcuspinera/vcuspinera.github.io/_pages/cv.md

 * **Mathematics Teacher Volunteer**. *Institute of Adult Education of Veracruz*, 1999-2002.
 * **Vice-President of Actuarial Students Association**. *UDLAP*, 2004-2005.
 Student representative at meetings with the Mathematics and Actuary faculty; collaborated in the 2014 Conference and 2005 Seminar Series.
 * **Accountant Volunteer**. *Fundacion Comunitaria Puebla*, 2005-2006.
 Collaborated with a multidisciplinary group of administrators, engineers, students and people from the region, in projects that promote the Social Development of communities in the Sierra Negra of Puebla.
-* **Production Volunteer**. *Lonerider Microbrewery*, 2013-2014.
-Supported the quality-control of production, as well as in diverse manually tasks.
+* **Production Volunteer**. *Lonerider Brewing Company*, 2013-2014.
+Supported the quality-control of production, and participated in diverse manually tasks.

 Personal Interests
 =======
 * **Social**.
 Interested to approach to different communities, promoting cultural exchange through the self-exposure to foreign or different customs and traditions, ideas and experiences.
 * **Hobbies**.
 Enjoy cooking through practice and experimentation, elaborating both traditional dishes and creative cuisine.
-Love to Swimm.
+Love to Swim.
 Like exploring diverse datasets and doing visualizations.
 Interested in the intersection of Art and Economics.